GoInterject/GoInterject.github.io/wGetStarted/L-Dev-jDropdowns.md

 ![](/images/L-Dev-CustAging/06.jpg)
 <br>

 The Database Data Connection is now ready to be used in a Data Portal.
 You should always test a new connection with your security context.
-Follow the steps in the [ Data Connections ](/wPortal/Data-Connections.html) walkthrough to test your connection string.
+Follow the steps in the [Data Connections](/wPortal/Data-Connections.html) walkthrough to test your connection string.

 ### Setting up the Data Portal

-**Step 1:** To add a new data portal, return to [ https://portal.gointerject.com  ](https://portal.gointerject.com) and select Data Portals from the sidebar menu.
+**Step 1:** To add a new Data Portal, return to [https://portal.gointerject.com](https://portal.gointerject.com) and select **Data Portals** from the sidebar menu.

 ![](/images/L-Dev-CustAging/07.jpg)
 <br>

-**Step 2:** Select New Data Portal.
+**Step 2:** Click **New Data Portal**.

 ![](/images/L-Dev-CustAging/08.jpg)
 <br>

 **Step 3:** Type **NorthwindCustomersDropdown_MyName** for the Data Portal Code.
 Since this field must be unique, add your name to the suffix.
 Select the connection that was made in the previous step, **NorthwindExampleDB_MyName**.
 Also enter a name for the stored procedure **\[demo\].\[Northwind_CustomerDropdown\]**, which will be created later.

 ![](/images/L-Dev-Dropdowns/01.png)
 <br>

 **Step 4:** Click **Create Data Portal** to save the new data portal.
 Additional options for adding parameters will show after selecting the Create Data Portal button.

 ![](/images/L-Dev-Dropdowns/02.png)
 <br>

 **Step 5:** To add your first formula parameter, click **Click here to add a Formula Parameter**.
 For this parameter, enter **Filter** for Name, **varchar** for Type, and **input** for Direction to input, as shown below.

 ![](/images/L-Dev-Dropdowns/03.png)
 <br>

 ### Creating the Stored Procedure

 Open up a text editor of your choice.
-This example will use [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) to execute the code, but again, you can use whichever you prefer.
+This example will use [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017){:target="_blank"}{:rel="noopener noreferrer"} to execute the code, but again, you can use whichever you prefer.
 You will be creating this stored procedure on the database you created the [data connection](/wGetStarted/L-Dev-jDropdowns.html#setting-up-the-data-connection) for.

 Create a stored procedure called [demo].[Northwind_CustomerDropdown] using the following code example.

 <button class = "collapsible"> Northwind_CustomerDropdown </button>
 <div markdown="1" class="panel">